 I joined NTNU in May of 2019.
 I have a background in microstructure modeling and finite element method.
 During my MSc and afterward, I have cooperated with international scientists such as Professor Michael Friswell and Professor Timon Rabczuk.
-We have presented nonlocal finite element models for cracked nonlocal beams, functionally graded materials, and functionally graded sandwich beams.
+We have presented nonlocal strain gradient finite element models for cracked nonlocal beams, functionally graded materials, and functionally graded sandwich beams.

 Currently, I am working with Professor Knut Marthinsen, Professor Bjørn Holmedal, and Dr. Tomas Manik.
 My PhD research is a part of a larger project named Rational Alloy Design - ALLDESIGN, whose primary objective is to create a digital materials design platform for intermetallic alloy design.
 My role is running crystal plasticity simulations for Aluminum alloys, using DAMASK software.

 - Crystal Plasticity

 - High-order Continuum Theories

 Aria, A. I., Friswell, M. I., Rabczuk, T., Thermal Vibration Analysis of Cracked Nanobeams Embedded in an Elastic Matrix Using Finite Elements Analysis.
 Composite Structures, , 212, pp. 118-128.

 Aria, A. I., Friswell, M. I., 2019.
 A nonlocal finite element model for buckling and vibration of functionally graded nanobeams.
 Composites: Part B: Engineering, 166, pp. 233–246.

 Aria, A. I., Biglari, H., 2018.
 Computational vibration and buckling analysis of microtubule bundles based on nonlocal strain gradient theory.
 Applied Mathematics and Computations, 321, pp. 313–332.